SpaceClouds42/fabricommunity.github.io/README.md

 * `serve` - Spin up a simple webserver on localhost to serve the site after you've built it.
 This will not build it automatically - run the `build` script whenever you need to do that.
 Press `CTRL + C` at any point to stop the server.

+If you are using IDEA, you can use the `Run Site` (or `Run Site (Windows)`) run configuration to generate all the pages and assets, and launch the server all together.

 ## As a writer

 If you'd simply like to contribute a document or tutorial (or edit one that exists), you can create Markdown files